 Pianoply is colorcoded karaoke for piano.
 In your browser, free.
 It layers gorgeous graphics as well as sounds right on top of the original YouTube music videos for the songs you love.
 Users supply the MIDI "piano rolls" for songs, which they can create and edit right in the app.
 The app is very interactive and talks to your MIDI piano, unlike all the zillions of "piano tutorials" on Youtube.

 Above is a short intro, but if you'd rather just read about it (until you can make it back to your computer or to somewhere you can turn up the volume), read on.
 Also, scroll down for a whole bunch of links to complete songs that you can play along with right now, if you have an electronic piano attached. (first you'll want to read the first couple items in the FAQ though).
-Or, go to the grid (computer only for now...not for touch screens yet, sorry!).
+Or, go to the grid (computer only for now...not for mobile devices yet, sorry!).

 (part 1, the essentials)